BV quantization in perturbative algebraic QFT: Fundamental concepts and perspectives: Classical field theory

-We assume $\frakg$ to be the space of smooth sections of some vector bundle over $M$ and that the action $\sigma$ on $\Ecal$ to be local. \begin{exa} For Yang-Mills theory, compactly supported local symmetries are given in terms of the Lie algebra $\frakg=\Gamma(M,\mathfrak{k})$ and the local action $\sigma$ is given by
+We assume $\frakg_c$ to be the space of smooth compactly supported (hence the subscript $c$) sections of some vector bundle over $M$ and the action $\sigma$ on $\Ecal$ to be local. \begin{exa} For Yang-Mills theory, compactly supported local symmetries are given in terms of the Lie algebra $\frakg_c=\Gamma_c(M,\mathfrak{k})$ and the local action $\sigma$ is given by

 \end{exa} The presence of local symmetries implies that the equations of motion have redundancies, or, in other words, that $\Ecal_S$, the zero locus of $dS$ consists of \textit{orbits} of the action $\sigma$ of $\frakg$ on $\Ecal$.
 To see this explicitly, note that, since $X$ is assumed to be local and compactly supported, it can be expressed in terms of some differential operator